I write a newsletter about inclusive and accessible communication.

 Read Say no to rainbow washing.

-How to Talk about Looted Jewels
+How to talk about looted jewels

 To celebrate the coronation of King Charles III.
 Ahem, because I’m hearing a lot about the crown jewels at the moment.
 A look at how we invisibilise the violence of empire, by distracting and minimising.